 The unfortunate reality of drinking at social gatherings is that some impaired attendees may choose to drive themselves home afterward, risking not only their life, but others on the road as well.
 In 2020, over 200 fatalities occurred on the Fourth of July at the hands of alcohol-impaired drivers.

 If throwing a holiday bash or celebration that involves alcohol, have guests who plan to drink sleep over or make arrangements for a sober ride home.
+In addition, making sure all backyard furniture and structures like porches or decks are properly maintained structurally sound to avoid accident or injury.
 With plans in place, plus good food and great friends, there should be nothing keeping you from enjoying your next backyard bash.

 As a host of any social event, you are responsible and liable for expenses should something go awry, from weather-related cancellations to injury.
 Make sure you are protected with comprehensive event insurance from AAA, which includes policies for general or liquor liability, medical payments and more.